hangarhosting/payu4whmcs/README.md

 1) BACKUP your WHMCS file structure and database!
 You have been warned!
 ************************************************************************

-2) unzip whmcs-epayment_XXXXX.zip in a temporary folder;
+2) Verify your backup.

-3) copy "modules" folder into your <whmcs root> folder The files should be added along with the other ones in the corresponding folders
+3) Copy "modules" folder into your <whmcs root> folder The files should be added along with the other ones in the corresponding folders
 - in the folder <whmcs_root>/modules/gateways you should see a folder called epayment, with only one file inside: LiveUpdate.class.php
 - in the folder <whmcs_root>/modules/gateways you should see a file called epayment.php
 - in the folder <whmcs_root>/modules/gateways/callback you should see a file called epayment.php

+4) Open the file <whmcs_root>/modules/gateways/epayment.php for editing Verify lines 52-72 and modify the values to suit your needs
+- VAT value
+- customer specific fields

-4) activate the module in the WHMCS interface > Setup > Payment Gateways Fill the information as needed:
+5) activate the module in the WHMCS interface > Setup > Payment Gateways Fill the information as needed:

 [Show on order form]:        tick checkbox if you want the payment method to appear on order forms;